agkozak/agkozak-zsh-prompt/README.md

 to try out the prompt; add the same command to your `.zshrc` to load it automatically.

-agkozak-zsh-prompt now supports `zplugin`'s `unload` feature; you may restore the shell to its state before loading the prompt by running
+The prompt now supports `zplugin`'s `unload` feature; you may restore the shell to its state before loading the prompt by running

     zplugin unload agkozak/agkozak-zsh-prompt